swiftlang/swift/docs/proposals/ObjC Interoperation.rst

 collection of methods.
 The high-level semantics are essentially those

- class is essentially a hashtable of selectors to
+.. nonsense ReST

-We propose a new attribute, ``@public``, that can adorn any declaration not local to a function.
+     class is essentially a hashtable of selectors to We propose a new attribute, ``@public``, that can adorn any declaration not local to a function.
 For the purpose of standard library development, even just parsing this attribute without implementing semantics would be extremely useful in the near term.

 Basic Semantics
 ===============